scossu/lakesuperior/docs/discovery.rst

 What the RDFLib implementation does is going over every single graph in the repository and perform the ``?s ?p ?o`` query on each of them.
-Since LAKEsuperior creates several graphs per resource, this can run for a very long time in any decently sized data set.
+Since Lakesuperior creates several graphs per resource, this can run for a very long time in any decently sized data set.

 The solution to this is either to omit the graph query, or use a term search,